Securing your website effectively

 Hyper Text Transfer Secure (HTTPS) is a secure communications protocol used to provide security over the internet.
 It guarantees that no one else can intercept or change content when in transit, only you and the webserver can see what data is transmitted.
 Should a website have login pages, credit card acceptance or similar, you most certainly would require an HTTPS.

 It has been found that 60% of websites do not have an HTTPS.
 Chrome and other modern browsers such as Firefox are also going to make it much more obvious to the user that a site is not secure, and call for HTTPS to be present everywhere on the web.
 As of January 2017, Chromes latest release has made this fact quite evident.
+Effective July 2018, Chrome will mark non-HTTPS sites as not secure.
 Firefox version 51 have also released security warnings

 This extra layer of security will not only guarantee protection, but as a bonus will slightly increase your Google ranking.
 What is defined by ‘slight’ does not mean you are guaranteed to be at the number one spot, but instead imagine this scenario.
 If two sites are almost identical in page position, owning an HTTPS will most obviously place you higher.